Gold Diggers of Broadway: Production

 The song "Painting the Clouds with Sunshine" was originally the main theme for the film.
-After Nick Lucas signed up for the film – he was hired by Darryl Zanuck – the film was spotted as a potential hit and "Tiptoe Through the Tulips" was written to enlarge the film; Zanuck provided an extra production number for the tune.
-The song was later performed in a much different version by the camp singer Tiny Tim, who recorded it as a novelty, accompanying himself on ukulele.
-The notoriety attached a stigma to the tune that would remain.
-However, Lucas was a favorite of Tiny Tim's, and even appeared as a guest at Tim's noted wedding ceremony on The Tonight Show in 1969, singing the song together.
+After Nick Lucas signed on, the film was spotted as a potential hit, and "Tiptoe Through the Tulips" was written to enlarge the film; Darryl Zanuck, who hired Lucas, provided an extra production number for the tune.
+A greatly different version was later performed by the camp singer Tiny Tim, who recorded it as a novelty, accompanying himself on ukulele.
+The notoriety of this version attached a stigma to the tune that would remain.
+However, Lucas was a favorite of Tiny Tim's and was a guest at Tim's wedding ceremony on The Tonight Show in 1969, when the two sang the song together.

-The two production numbers for "Painting the Clouds with Sunshine" and "Tiptoe Through the Tulips" both start on a smaller set and move to a larger one.
-To change between sets while the song was sung and create a seamless transition, instead of using a curtain, a shot of a stagehand was shown, throwing a sparking electric lighting switch which darkens one scene out and fades in another.
+The production numbers "Painting the Clouds with Sunshine" and "Tiptoe Through the Tulips" both start on a smaller set and move to a larger one.
+To change between sets while the song was sung and create a seamless transition, instead of using a curtain, a shot of a stagehand was shown throwing a sparking electric lighting switch which darkens one scene out and fades in another.
 The basic storyline was modified and reused in later Warner Bros. films such as Gold Diggers of 1933 (1933) and Painting the Clouds with Sunshine (1951).

-Majestic Pictures attempted to cash in on the "Gold Diggers" concept by naming a feature Gold Diggers of Paris, but Warner Bros. prevented that via legal action.
-Warner Bros. released a film called Gold Diggers in Paris in 1938.
+The theater set used in Gold Diggers of Broadway was also used in other Warner Bros. and First National movies, such as Paris, On with the Show!, Is Everybody Happy?, Sally, Footlights and Fools, and No, No, Nanette, as well as other set pieces and costumes that were used as late as 1930.

+Efrus & Bennett published a photoplay novel of Gold Diggers of Broadway, based on Hopwood's early screenplay, novelized by Eve Bernstein.